PipeWire/wireplumber/docs/rst/daemon/configuration/alsa.rst

    A longer, user-friendly name of the device.
 This will show up in most user interfaces as the device's name.

+.. describe:: device.disable

+   Disables the device.
+PipeWire will remove it from the list of cards or devices.

+   :Type: boolean

 Node properties
 ^^^^^^^^^^^^^^^